 The study of languages contributes to the broad education of young Australian skills in thinking and reflection.
 They support the initiation of young people into the culture and wider society that surrounds them.
-Languages nurture reflective, deep and creative thinking in a fun and engaging ways, cultivating a cultural understanding of distinctive fields of knowledge, and stimulating intellectual development.
+Languages nurture reflective, deep, and creative thinking in a fun and engaging ways, cultivating a cultural understanding of distinctive fields of knowledge, and stimulating intellectual development.

-Students learn why there are similarities and differences between Italian and English languages and how these are related.
+In Year 8 Italian - Magis, students learn why there are similarities and differences between Italian and English languages and how these are related.
 They begin to have a grasp of the history of the language they are studying and its links with other languages.
-Students begin to understand and use the language within the world of their own experience, including the world of learning, with some topics drawn from other domains.
-They participate in activities where they practice exchanging simple personal information on topics such as food, Fashion, Housing and School and subjects.
+Students begin to understand and use the language within the world of their own experience, including the world of learning, with some topics drawn from other subjects.

+They participate in activities where they practice exchanging simple information on topics such as Food, Fashion in Italy, describing Housing, school subjects and classroom objects, and comparing the Italian and Australian school systems.
 They talk about themselves in response to questions and learn to ask questions.
+Students are extended and, according to interest, may cover extra topics in Italian.

-In Year 8 Italian Magis, students complete a variety of in-class and out-of-class assessments
+In Year 8 Italian Magis, students complete a variety of in-class and out-of-class assessments which are at a more advanced level, as appropriate, including:

 - Listening, reading, speaking, writing, and viewing tasks

 - Vocabulary and grammar tests

-- Writing Menu
+- Writing Tasks

-- Role Play
+- Role Plays

-- Oral Presentation
+- Oral Presentations

-- Cultural task: Investigating famous designers from Italy
+- Cultural task: Investigating famous designers from Italy.

 Students can elect to study Italian in Year 9.
 Students may choose to continue to study Italian in Year 10, 11 and 12.
+Students studying Year 9 Magis can then apply to accelerate and complete Year 12 Italian by the end of Year 11.